AustinN-Tech/Basecamp_Project/README.md

 4. ```pip install -r requirements.txt```
 5. Run the main_app.py file.

 **Note:** I’ve excluded the compiled .exe from this repo because some antivirus tools like Windows Defender can mistakenly flag self-compiled executables.
-If you desire the .exe version, you compile it yourself using PyInstaller.
+If you desire the .exe version, you can compile it yourself using PyInstaller.

 ## Icon Attribution: